GnarvelousOne/covid19/README.md

 to each one and writes each new entry to log.txt deliminated with semi-colons.
 It also adds each new entry to a list in order to plot graphs or other data science uses.

+cases.py, deaths.py, and recovered.py are not currently used; the main file covid19.py contains the code for each statistic.
+I had thought about splitting the code across separate python scripts but couldn't get it to update the tkinter labels.